Okty-io/okty-config/readme.md

 | :---: | :---: | :---: | :---: | :---: |

 ## License
-Okty is made available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+Okty is made available under the [GNU GPL v3 License](https://opensource.org/licenses/GPL-3.0).

 ## Credits
 Okty is created and maintained by